 A vertical safe path may be required to have mid-height smoke separation (see Paragraph 4.9.7).

-Safe path separation, glazing and smoke separation
+Safe path separation and glazing

-- 3.9.9 The vertical and horizontal portions of internal safe paths shall be separated at every floor level by fire separations and fire doors with smoke control capability. - 3.9.10 Glazing in safe paths shall comply with the requirements of Paragraph 4.2.
+3.9.9 The vertical and horizontal portions of internal safe paths shall be separated at every floor level by fire separations and fire doors with smoke control capability.